 In the 1970s and 1980s, the Foundation’s understanding of “community” grew, and we began to reach beyond the Spokane area.
 Recognizing that people with common interests and concerns know best how to meet local needs, the Foundation’s territory expanded to include 10 counties in Eastern Washington and 10 counties in North Idaho.
 The name was changed to Foundation Northwest to reflect the expanded region.
 In 2006, the Foundation conducted 500 interviews with community members and developed a comprehensive strategic plan.
 This launched another period of major growth.
 Our name was rebranded to Inland Northwest Community Foundation (INWCF) to clearly identify that we are the community foundation and a public entity, not a private foundation.

-Inland Northwest Community Foundation celebrated its 35th anniversary in 2010 with more than $50 million in assets and nearly 300 funds established by individuals, families, nonprofit agencies and corporations.
-More than $37 million had been awarded in grants and scholarships since the first grants were made in 1976.
+Inland Northwest Community Foundation celebrated its 40th anniversary in 2015 with more than $93 million in assets and nearly 450 funds established by individuals, families, nonprofit agencies and corporations.
 The charitable funds at INWCF provide grants to support community development and environment, health and human services, education (including scholarships) and arts and culture.

 Read more about our growth by reading our Fast Facts.